top of page

 (also Louise Pierrard, viola da gamba - not on 25/26 North American tour)

 In recent years, Le Consort has regularly strayed from the path of trio sonatas and expanded its ranks to accompany vocal projects and concertos.
-Examples include Concerti per una Vita, Le quattro stagioni with soloist Théotime Langlois de Swarte, ‘Concerti per Violoncello’, with Hanna Salzenstein on solo cello, and the album ‘Teatro Sant Angelo’ with Adèle Charvet, dedicated to Vivaldi, as well as ‘Begin the Song’, exploring the English music repertoire with countertenor Paul-Antoine Bénos Djian.
+Examples include Vivaldi’s Concerti per una Vita; the Four Seasons with soloist Théotime Langlois de Swarte; ‘Concerti per Violoncello’ with Hanna Salzenstein on solo cello; and the album ‘Teatro Sant Angelo’ with Adèle Charvet, dedicated to Vivaldi, as well as ‘Begin the Song’, exploring the English music repertoire with countertenor Paul-Antoine Bénos Djian.

 Caisse des Dépôts is the ensemble's main sponsor.
 Le Consort is in residence at the Opéra Orchestre National de Montpellier Occitanie / Pyrénées Méditerranée.